OpenIn v4.3 Browser Extensions Settings window For Developers

 Browser Extensions

-- Safari Extension is built-in
+- Safari Extension is built in.

 - Chrome → Web Store → OpenIn